Atrial fibrillation: Prognosis

+Atrial fibrillation can progress from infrequent occurrences to more frequent occurrences, ultimately becoming permanent.
+Some cases do not progress, especially among patients with a healthy lifestyle.

+Many mechanisms contribute to cardiac remodeling leading to a worsening of atrial fibrillation, including fibrosis, fatty infiltration, amyloidosis, and ion channel modifications.
+Fatty infiltration helps explain why obesity is a risk factor for atrial fibrillation in one fifth of patients.

 Atrial fibrillation increases the risk of heart failure by 11 per 1000, kidney problems by 6 per 1000, death by 4 per 1000, stroke by 3 per 1000, and coronary heart disease by 1 per 1000.
 Women have a worse outcome overall than men.
 Evidence increasingly suggests that atrial fibrillation is independently associated with a higher risk of developing dementia.

 Blood clots

 Prediction of embolism

-Among Danish men aged 50, with no risk factors, the 5-year risk of stroke was 1.1% and with AF alone 2.5%.
-For women the risks were slightly less, 0.7% and 2.1%.
-For men aged 70, the 5-year risk of stroke was 4.8% and with AF alone 6.8%.
-For women aged 70 the risk was again lower than for men, 3.4% with no added risk factor and 8.2% with AF.

 Determining the risk of an embolism causing a stroke is important for guiding the use of anticoagulants.
-The most accurate clinical prediction rules are:
+The most accurate clinical prediction rules is the CHA2DS2-VASc score.
+The addition of blood based biomarkers such as NT-proBNP and neurofilament light chain improves risk prediction significantly.
+A CHA2DS2-VASc score of zero is considered very low risk.